 3 Maxine's on Shine

 One of the beauties of brunch is that it's something of a "Vulcan Meal Meld," giving foodies the option of cobbling together goodies they love for breakfast with fare they generally eat at lunch or dinner.
-Maxine's is no different -- offering selections like seasonal salads and blackened mahi in the same breath as omelets (the Parisian is stuffed with dill havarti, shrimp and asparagus -- nom!) and waffles.
-Though Maxine's on Shine is a delightful place for date night cocktails and dinner and live music, it retains its cozy, eclectic, neighborhood vibe -- not to mention gracious hosts and staff -- in broad daylight, as well. ((407) 674-6841)
+Maxine's is no different -- offering seasonal salads and seafood in the same breath as decadent, creative omelets and waffles.
+Though Maxine's on Shine is a delightful place for date night cocktails and dinner and live music, it retains its cozy, eclectic, neighborhood vibe -- not to mention gracious hosts and staff -- in broad daylight, as well.
+That's why they call their brunch a "Rejucination." ((407) 674-6841)

 2 The Boheme